jkellogg01/jkellogg01/resume.md

 These are brief overviews of a small selection of projects.
 For a larger and more recent selection & much greater depth, visit my GitHub account.

+(Active Development) **Configuration Manager** - [_Dotstash_](https://github.com/jkellogg01/dotstash)

+Dotstash is a CLI tool for managing and sharing configuration files, specifically on UNIX-based systems.

+Dotstash is nearing version `0.1.0`, with a long tail of future development plans including a TUI and a web-based registry for browsing other perople's configurations.

 **Full-Stack Dating App** - _Snif_

 Snif is a web-based full-stack dating app focused on connecting dogs & their